toldandretold/hyperlit/resources/markdown/king2021imperialism/main-text.md

 <mark class="user-name_1733184860237" id="user-name_1733184860237">What is decisive is that Third World capitalism is prevented even from taking incremental steps that would eventually make possible a challenge to imperialism.
 This is because as capitalist societies they participate in production of commodities for the capitalist world market.
 Moreover, they are compelled to do so in accordance with an existing division of labour </mark><a href="" id="p9"></a><mark class="user-name_1733184860237" id="">complete with its established technological and social polarisation.
 There is no entry point to this system, other than at the bottom.</mark>

 Thus the very form of their participation in the global economy organically and continuously reproduces in these societies the same broadscale underdeveloped social foundation that makes catch-up impossible.
 This is why even well-meant policies (such as Made in China 2025 or its various precursors), while they may have an impact, cannot fundamentally change the international position of the host society.

+"High on the Third World women’s agenda was the stipulation that women must have choice over marriage: they must be able to dictate if they marry, when they marry, and to whom they marry."<a href="http://localhost:8000/prashad2007darker#hypercite_www73lz" id="hypercite_www73lz_b">[:]</a>

 Imperialist monopoly over the labour process is the reason no large poor country has joined the imperialist camp for a hundred years – save for those special cases benefiting from the Cold War blessings of US imperialism, namely South Korea and Taiwan.
 This is also the reason that world income and world division of labour are starkly polarised into two distinct camps – high and low – as opposed to exhibiting a spectrum of variations, with many middle-income countries.
 In reality there are almost none.